NairyV/TopTenSongs/README.md

 # TopTenSongs
 Sacramento State coursework

 This project was done using Nodes.
-You are able to add, remove, reposition, rename (and more), song list names using the menu below:
+You are able to add, remove, reposition, rename (and more), song list names using the menu below.
+The song names and list is saved in the Songs.txt file.

 Menu: